I am a

 In your first year, you’ll gain a solid foundation in art practice, visual culture, contemporary Australian Aboriginal and Torres Strait Islander art and the culture and issues it represents.
 In your second and third years you’ll continue the integrated, family-oriented approach to the study of Australian Indigenous art along with complementary studio electives.

 Dr Carol McGregor leads a dedicated team of CAIA staff.
 Her work has been exhibited across the country and strongly reflects her identity as an Indigenous Australian.

 We’re proud to deliver an outstanding education that supports our students in facing the future with confidence, competence and the knowledge and skills to thrive in a rapidly changing world.

 Exhibitions and artist talks

-With a Griffith CAIA degree, you'll enter the professional contemporary art environment with a folio of work demonstrating your competence in Indigenous and non-Indigenous knowledge, technical skills, media and contemporary technologies.
+With a Griffith CAIA degree, you'll enter the professional contemporary art environment with a folio of work that demonstrates your competence in Indigenous and non-Indigenous knowledge, skills and media, and in contemporary technologies.

-You'll be fully prepared to work as an art practitioner, gallerist or curator.
+Graduates have the necessary skills to perform effectively in professional contemporary art practice environments.
+You’ll be prepared to work as an art practitioner, gallerist or curator.
 You may choose to continue your studies through honours or a postgraduate degree to pursue a career in art education.

 Griffith CAIA graduates continue to win international accolades for their creativity, motivation and professional approach to their career development.